WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

   - Scarlet
   - Sources
   - Any Certificate names
-  - And any others if you feel the need to after consulting me.
+  - And any others if you feel the need to after consulting me

-If you have any questions or notice missing information, please reach out in `#contributor-chat` for assistance.
+If you have any questions or notice missing information, please reach out in `#contributor-chat` for assistance

 ---

 ## Part 1 of 2: Setting Everything Up

 1. **Download Guides:**
-   - Download the `.zip` file from [GitHub](https://github.com/WhySooooFurious/Ultimate-Sideloading-Guide/archive/refs/heads/main.zip).
+   - Download the `.zip` file from [GitHub](https://github.com/WhySooooFurious/Ultimate-Sideloading-Guide/archive/refs/heads/main.zip)

 2. **Extract Folder:**
-   - Keep the `wsf-app-guides` folder and delete the others.
+   - Keep the `wsf-app-guides` folder and delete the others

 3. **Locate Guides:**
    - Navigate to the `en` folder to find all necessary guides to be translated, do not translate from other languages

 4. **Translate Maintainer Information:**
    - Open `maintainer_information.md`.

      Here you'll have a bit of a snippet of how you should translate, with an example down below in Spanish

    - **Translate the following:**